duparq/hwa/doxygen/using_instructions.md

 Instructions {#using_instructions}
 ============

-Most HWA instructions are generic and accept @ref using_objects "objects" of various classes as first parameter.
-This allows writing less verbose code and makes it easier to replace an object by another, or to port the code to a different device.
+Many HWA instructions are generic and accept @ref using_peripherals "objects" of various classes as first parameter.
 Several instructions accept a variable length list of parameters consisting of key/value pairs.

 There are two kinds of instructions:

- * synchronous instructions, with `hw_` prefix
+ * synchronous instructions, with `hw_` prefix;

- * asynchronous instructions, with `hwa_` prefix
+ * asynchronous instructions, with `hwa_` prefix.

-Synchronous instructions produce an immediate action.
+__Synchronous instructions__ produce an immediate action.

-Asynchronous instructions can only be used after a HWA context has been created with an hwa_begin() or hwa_begin_from_reset() instruction.
+__Asynchronous instructions__ can only be used after a HWA context has been created with an hwa_begin() or hwa_begin_from_reset() instruction.
 The action of asynchronous instructions is memorized into the HWA context.
 When the hwa_commit() instruction is met, HWA determines from the context the machine